 Season with salt and freshly ground black pepper and serve in bowls.

 Do I really need to supplement?

-Personally I am finding in my practice that more than 70% of my clients are deficient in the sunlight vitamin and require supplementation.
+Personally, I am finding in my practice that more than 70% of my clients are deficient in the sunlight vitamin and require supplementation.

 For most people supplementing though with 1000-2000 IU is the way to go.
 Suggested is to check your levels.

-It is my belief that this critical vitamin can no longer be overlooked or underestimated!
+I believe that this critical vitamin can no longer be overlooked or underestimated!

 Your Wellbeing Vitamin D3

 Your Wellbeing offers several Vitamin D supplements including ones that contain Vitamin D3 -- one of the several forms of Vitamin D. Vitamin D can help boost the immune system while providing cellular support, especially to breast and prostate tissue.